-- Enables collaboration by using conversations, channels, file storage and sharing within the Team.
+- Enables collaboration by using chat, channels, file storage and sharing within the Team.

 - Hold online meetings which reduces the need for participants to all be in the same place at the same time.

 - Use the Microsoft Teams app to access your work on any device.

 - The ability to add external users to a Team from outside of the University (some features may be limited for external users).

-- Teams integrates with other Microsoft 365 apps (such as OneNote and Forms).
+- Teams integrates with other Microsoft 365 apps (such as OneNote and Forms and Planner).

 - Teams is not currently linked to our LMS (Learning Management System), therefore staff and students need to either manually add students or use this spreadsheet upload option.

 - As with all social platforms, there is a risk of inappropriate use.